OpenOrienteering/OpenOrienteering.github.io/apps/mapper/index.md

     * Composite symbols
   * Drawing and many editing tools for objects
   * Printing, PDF and raster image export for getting the map into course setting programs
-  * Advanced features like overprinting simulation, different map cutouts, symbol set replacement, and much more ...
+    * Overprinting simulation (raster output)
+    * CMYK PDF export (vector output)
+  * Many translations

-The [online manual](http://openorienteering.org/mapper-manual/) can give you more ideas of what the program does.
+The [online manual](http://www.openorienteering.org/mapper-manual/) can give you more ideas of what the program does.

 **Contributing**

 There is a lot to do, and we appreciate every kind of help, whether you are a programmer or not.
-As an example of a programming free task, ‘official’ symbol sets for MTB and Ski orienteering maps are still missing.
 If you are interested in contributing, good places to start are:

   * [Git repository](https://github.com/OpenOrienteering/mapper) containing the latest source code
   * [Manual repository](https://github.com/OpenOrienteering/mapper-manual)
   * [Ticket system](https://github.com/OpenOrienteering/mapper/issues) showing tasks that have to be done, and the right place to report bugs
-  * [Developer mailing list](https://lists.sourceforge.net/lists/listinfo/oorienteering-devel) for discussions (and introducing yourself)
   * [Developer wiki](https://github.com/OpenOrienteering/mapper/wiki) for information about the code
+  * [Developer mailing list](https://lists.sourceforge.net/lists/listinfo/oorienteering-devel) for discussions (and introducing yourself).
+However, the ticket system is also a good place for discussion.